onyx-lang/onyx-book/src/directives/file_contents.md

 pixels     := convert_image_to_pixels(image_data);
 ```

-This way, there is file I/O to load an image from disk.
+This way, there is no file I/O to load an image from disk.
 It is already in the
 binary ready to be used.